basp/oni/README.md

     > ;[1,2,3] ++ [foo, {1 + 3, quux}, xazar].
     => [1,2,3,foo,{4,quux},xazar]

 But we are not limited to simple expressions though.
-We can use te Oni object database to create a new player:
+We can use te Oni object database to create a new player (here, `nothing` is the parent object but Oni doesn't do anything with this yet):

     > ;object:create(nothing).
     => 3